saikojosh/Object-Assign-Deep/README.md

 # Object-Assign-Deep
 Like [Object.assign()](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) but deeper.
 This module is the holy grail of simple object manipulation in JavaScript and it does not resort to using the JSON functions.
+If you need more power or fine-grained control please take a look at the [Object-Extender](https://npmjs.org/package/object-extender) module.

+## Breaking Changes in v0.3!
+* `objectAssignDeep()` now mutates the first argument in the same way `Object.assign()` does.
+* By default, arrays are now replaced instead of merged to preserve backwards compatibility with older versions of this module.

 ## Caution!
 Danger of Death!
 This module is to be used with PLAIN objects that contain primitive values ONLY.
 Every time you misuse this module a kitten dies.. yes you're a kitten killer.